ralph-irving/gsplus/README.md

 # GS+

-An Apple IIgs emulator based on KEGS
+An Apple IIgs emulator derived from GSport, which is based on KEGS

 # Build instructions